 That’s not amazing.
 Some of the best VPNs for Netflix work on five out of five tests we run.

 But it’s still respectable considering the climate.

 Streaming services have aggressively gone after VPN users in the last two years.
-Their getting better and better at identifying VPN servers, and shutting down thousands of people with one fell swoop.
+They are getting better and better at identifying VPN servers and shutting down thousands of people with one fell swoop.